Environment - virtual machine resource

 - If your VM already has any other agent running on it, provide a unique name for agent to register with the environment.

-Reference VM resources in pipelines
+Use VM in pipelines

 Apply deployment strategy